 Class Counsel will ask the Court to order Monier to pay their fees and expenses.
 You don’t have to pay any of these fees and expenses.
 The fees and expenses will be paid separately by Monier Inc., subject to the Court’s order.Back To Top

 Making a Claim

-You can download a claim form from this website, here, or you can request a form by mail, by calling 1-877-797-6085 and speaking to a claims assistant.Back To Top
+A claim form from this website, was available to be downloaded or you were able to request a form by mail, by calling 1-877-797-6085 and speaking to a claims assistant.Back To Top